-For an insurance company or insurance holding company that has registered securities under the Securities Act, listed securities on a national securities exchange, or is otherwise subject to Exchange Act reporting requirements as described in Question 2, the same continuous disclosure requirements that apply to other types of issuers will apply.
-For domestic companies (as well as any foreign company that does not qualify as an FPI (discussed below)), these continuous disclosure requirements include the obligation to file the following reports electronically with the SEC under the Exchange Act:
+For an insurance company or insurance holding company that has registered securities under the Securities Act, listed securities on a national securities exchange, or is otherwise subject to Exchange Act reporting requirements as described in "Applicable Securities Laws and Regulations," the same continuous disclosure requirements that apply to other types of issuers will apply.
+For domestic companies (as well as any foreign company that does not qualify as an FPI), these continuous disclosure requirements include the obligation to file the following reports electronically with the SEC under the Exchange Act:

-• Annual report on Form 10-K within 60, 75, or 90 days after the end of the company's fiscal year depending upon whether the company is a large accelerated filer, accelerated filer, or a non-accelerated filer

-- Quarterly reports on Form 10-Q within 40 days (for large accelerated and accelerated filers) or 45 days (non-accelerated filers) following end of the company's fiscal quarter - Current reports on Form 8-K upon the happening of material events relating to the company (which for most events must be filed within 4 business days of the occurrence) - Proxy Statements on Schedule 14A, preliminary copies of which must be filed 10 days prior to the time definitive copies are sent to securities holders (unless the proxy statement relates to an annual meeting at which only specified matters will be addressed) and definitive copies filed no later than the date sent to shareholders
+- Annual report on Form 10-K within 60, 75, or 90 days after the end of the company's fiscal year depending upon whether the company is a large accelerated filer, accelerated filer, or a non-accelerated filer - Quarterly reports on Form 10-Q within 40 days (for large accelerated and accelerated filers) or 45 days (non-accelerated filers) following end of the company's fiscal quarter - Current reports on Form 8-K upon the happening of material events relating to the company (which for most events must be filed within 4 business days of the occurrence) - Proxy Statements on Schedule 14A, preliminary copies of which must be filed 10 days prior to the time definitive copies are sent to securities holders (unless the proxy statement relates to an annual meeting at which only specified matters will be addressed) and definitive copies filed no later than the date sent to shareholders

-An FPI is any foreign issuer which meets both of the following conditions: (1) more than 50% of the outstanding voting securities of such issuer are directly or indirectly owned of record by residents of the United States, and (2) any of the following: (A) the majority of the executive officers or directors are U.S. citizens or residents, (B) more than 50% of the assets of the issuer are located in the United States; or (C) the business of the issuer is administered principally in the United States.
+A foreign private issuer, or FPI, includes any foreign issuer (other than a foreign government) unless both of the following conditions are satisfied: (1) more than 50% of the outstanding voting securities of such issuer are directly or indirectly owned of record by residents of the United States, and (2) any of the following is true: (A) the majority of the executive officers or directors are U.S. citizens or residents, (B) more than 50% of the assets of the issuer are located in the United States; or (C) the business of the issuer is administered principally in the United States.